langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 A run is an invocation of an assistant.
 Each run may have its own input, configuration, and metadata, which may affect execution and output of the underlying graph.
 A run can optionally be executed on a thread.

 The LangGraph Cloud API provides several endpoints for creating and managing runs.
 See the [API reference](../reference/api_ref.md) for more details.

+### Cron Jobs

+It's often useful to run graphs on some schedule.
+LangGraph Cloud supports cron jobs, which run on a user defined schedule.
+The user specifies a schedule, an assistant, and some input.
+After than, on the specified schedule LangGraph cloud will:

+- Create a new thread with the specified assistant
+- Send the specified input to that thread

+Note that this sends the same input to the thread every time.

+The LangGraph Cloud API provides several endpoints for creating and managing cron jobs.
+See the [API reference](../reference/api_ref.md) for more details.

 ## Features
 The LangGraph Cloud API offers several features to support complex agent architectures.